 The Equal Pay Act of 1963 requires equal pay for both men and women in jobs that entail equal skill, equal effort, equal responsibility, or similar working conditions.
 What has been the effect of the law after forty years?
 In 1963, women earned, on average, \$0.589 for every \$1 earned by men.
+By 2010, that difference-which we call the wage gap-has been closed to \$0.812 to \$1, or approximately 81 percent.Mike Aamodt, "Human Resource Statistics," Radford University, http://maamodt.asp.radford.edu/HR%20Statistics/ men.
+In addition, men often have better job opportunities.
+For example, a man newly hired at the same time as a woman will often get a higher-paying assignment at the entry level.
+Coupled with the fact that the same sort of discrimination applies when it comes to training and promotions, women are usually relegated to a lifetime of lower earnings.

-Today, that difference-which we call the wage gap-has been closed to \$0.755 to \$1, or approximately 75 percent.
-Figure 2.11 "Median Annual Earnings by Gender and Race" provides some interesting numbers on the differences in annual earnings based not only on gender but on race, as well.
-Figure 2.12 "Median Annual Earnings by Gender, Age, and Degree Level" throws further light on the gender wage gap when age and education are taken into consideration.
+Salary%20by%20Sex%20and%20Race.htm (accessed August 15, 2011).
+Figure 2.10 "Median Annual Earnings by Gender and Race" provides some interesting numbers on the differences in annual earnings based not only on gender but on race, as well.
+Figure 2.11 "Median Annual Earnings by Level of Education" throws further light on the wage and unemployment gap when education is taken into consideration.